-For SFY 2023, DWS received fifteen applications for drinking water protection projects with a total of \$609,830 requested.
-Twelve of the applications were from water systems dependent on surface water and three applications were from water sources.
-Eight of the scored applications were from disadvantaged communities.
-The average application request was for \$40,655 in funds, with seven applications requesting the full \$50,000 amount allowable for their proposed project.
-DWS approved six projects with a funding amount of \$267,000.
-All six approved projects were from disadvantaged communities.
-Proposed projects included the following:
+For SFY 2024, DWS received fourteen applications for drinking water protection projects with a total of \$799,625 requested.
+Thirteen of the applications were from water systems dependent on surface water and one application was from a water system dependent on groundwater for their drinking water sources.
+Twelve of the scored applications were from disadvantaged communities; eleven of those were selected for funding.
+The average application request for land acquisition planning projects was \$66,750, while the average application request for more traditional source protection projects was nearly \$50,000.
+DWS approved twelve projects with a total funding of \$694,625.
+The primary focus of the selected projects included the following: